 Buy-to-let mortgage lenders also require rental income to cover 125% of the mortgage payments each month.
 If you’re unsure about how much your property will rent for, you can speak to a local letting agent who may offer you a free rental valuation.
 Having a rental valuation in writing can also be useful if your lender is having doubts over what rent is achievable.

 For the home you’re moving in to, it’s advised to have at least a 10% deposit.
 The more deposit you can put down the better.
 This is because you’ll have access to more lenders and better rates.
 For residential mortgages, lenders will largely focus their assessment around affordability and your credit score.

 Is let-to-buy the best option if I wish to move without selling?

 It’s difficult to tell whether the best-suited option would be a let-to-buy mortgage without understanding your personal circumstances.
 Nonetheless, we’ll look at other possible options below, however, do speak to an advisor before you make a decision.

 If you plan on letting your property as a long-term investment, then a let-to-buy could be a viable option.
 On the other hand, if you only wish to let your existing property for a short period of time, then you may be better off avoiding a let-to-buy mortgage and gaining ‘consent to let’ from your existing lender.

 Gaining consent to let from your lender allows homeowners to let their property and move out for a short period of time.
 The main disadvantages with gaining consent to let are that it isn’t a permanent arrangement and it can be very difficult trying to get a second residential mortgage.

-Other alternatives could either be to simply stay in your existing home.
-You may be able to remortgage to release equity and spend the funds on home improvements.
+Another alternative could be to simply stay in your existing home.
+You may also be able to remortgage to release equity and spend the funds on home improvements.